julianlam/nodebb-plugin-session-sharing/README.md

 `firstName` or `lastName`, `username` is no longer required.
 These values don't have to match exactly, you can customise the property names in the plugin settings.

+Additionally, if group syncing is enabled, you can specify `groups` and list groups that the user is in.
+They will be joined (or left) automatically based on what is found in the payload.

-Encode the payload with a secret of your choice, and configure the plugin by specifying the secret, so it can properly decode and verify the JWT signature.
+**Continuing on...** Encode the payload with a secret of your choice, and configure the plugin by specifying the secret, so it can properly decode and verify the JWT signature.

 **Note**: In some libraries, the payload is encoded like so: